-This walk was originally designed to be a train-friendly walk to Frensham Swimming Pond, as well as - and especially - to Hankley Common, which is uniquely remote for the south east.
-Unfortunately, the Common is a long way from any train station, but this walk - and its sister walk SWC 144 Haslemere to Farnham - give access to those areas as well as to the splendid Thursley Common, on a variety of routes, all based on public transport.
+That aside, this walk - and its sister walk SWC 144 Haslemere to Farnham - gives access to these beautiful and remote areas as well as to the splendid Thursley Common, on a variety of routes, all based on public transport.

 Another place I wanted to pass by, but was unable to, was the fabled abandoned billiard room under Thursley Lake.
-If there is ever a safe pedestrian crossing on the A3, a Witley route option would be a possibility.
+If there is ever a safe pedestrian crossing on the A3, a Witley route option that passes it would be a possibility.